homanlui/react-native-cached-image/README.md

 ##### Props
 * `renderImage` - a function that returns a component, used to override the underlying `Image` component.
-* `activityIndicatorProps` - props for the `ActivityIndicator` that is shown while the image is downloaded.
-* `defaultSource` - prop to display a background image while the source image is downloaded.
-This will work even in android, but will not display background image if there you set borderRadius on this component style prop
+* `placeholderSource` - prop to display a placeholder image while the source image is downloaded.
-* `loadingIndicator` - _component_ prop to set custom `ActivityIndicator`.
 * `fallbackSource` - prop to set placeholder image. when `source.uri` is null or cached failed, the `fallbackSource` will be display.
 * any of the `ImageCacheManagerOptionsPropTypes` props - customize the `ImageCacheManager` for this specific `CachedImage` instance.